SunSundr/rsschool-react-course-tasks/README.md

 - **Optimized components**: Use React.memo, useMemo, and useCallback (e.g., `DataLoaderOpt.tsx`)
 - **Non-optimized components**: Standard React components without memoization
-- **Component selection**: Handled in `src/components/DataLoader/index.ts` based on environment variable
+- **Component selection**: Handled in `src/components/DataLoader/index.ts` and `src/components/MainComponent/index.ts` based on environment variable
 - **Default behavior**: Optimizations are enabled by default

 When optimizations are enabled, the following techniques are applied: